 9 Visual Design Tips For Beautiful eLearning Courses

-Have you ever sat through an eLearning course and thought, “Uh, was this made in 1994?”
+Have you ever opened an eLearning course and thought, “Uh, was this made in 1994?”

 Poor design.
 Outdated images.
 Slow transitions.
 Cheesy voice overs.

 We’ve all been there.
-And about time to change that.
-Forever.
+It’s about time that changed.

-Today, learners deserve more.
-We already know humans respond positively to quality design online.
-Just look around on the internet and you’ll see the most popular websites are clean, modern, smooth, and attractive.
-If a website looks old, outdated, and uses Papyrus font, we exit out of that tab as fast as humanly possible.
+Today, adult learners need more.
+We know humans respond positively to quality design on the internet.
+The most popular websites are clean, modern, smooth, and visually attractive.
+If a website looks old, outdated (and uses Papyrus font) we immediately exit the tab as fast as humanly possible.

 The same goes for eLearning courses.

-While learning content is certainly the most important component of an eLearning course, quality visual design is a close second.
-These days, people want to learn from images.
+While informational content is certainly the most important piece of an eLearning course, quality visual design is a close second.
+People learn from images.
 From videos.
 From well-designed, interactive experiences.